The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/openers.md

 The basic rotation in a 100% uptime scenario is, generously put, a priority list:

 * Keep the buff up.
-Generally refresh between 7 and 15 seconds
+Generally refresh between seven and 15 seconds
 * Don't overcap on buff
 * Storm's Path to gain more gauge
 * Don't overcap gauge
 * Keep Upheaval on cooldown
 * Keep Inner Release on cooldown
-* Keep Onslaughts ticking (below 3 stacks)
+* Keep Onslaughts ticking (below three stacks)
-* Keep Infuriate ticking (below 2 stacks)
+* Keep Infuriate ticking (below two stacks)
 * Burn gauge/stacks inside party buffs

 The main goal for your rotation should be to maximize Storm’s Path casts and Storm’s Eye uptime, while pushing most of the available resources inside party buffs.